Back on Earth — Future Allies Meet

 Kevin was ecstatic.
 “Are you saying I’m going to be paid to finish my thesis and you are going to help me write it?”

-Leona laughed.
-“Yes and no but not exactly,” she answered.
+Leona laughed with him; “Yes and no but not exactly,” she answered.

 “Then what exactly do you mean?”
 Kevin asked.
 He found that he couldn't sit still and concentrate while looking straight into her eyes so he jumped to his feet and began pacing.